 1. Windows Are Not Very Secure

 Yes, windows lock.
 They’re a solid surface.
-But one rock, one swing of a bat, one semi-determined burglar can easily smash a window and gain entry into your home.
+But one rock, one swing of a bat, and one semi-determined burglar can easily smash a window and gain entry into your home.
 Windows are often left open by homeowners who forget them when they leave or at night to keep the home cool.
 It takes only a second or two for a window to be rendered completely useless as security for you & your family.
 The sound of a single pane of glass breaking may not alert your neighbours to trouble, either.
 They may think you are working on a renovation or dropped something.
 They may not know where the noise came from and while startling, will probably ignore it.

 Shutters are also more secure in that a baseball bat or rock won’t get a burglar in … ever.
-Window break ins can be a crime of opportunity.
-Someone is walking by, sees a laptop in the window, breaks it with a rock, runs off with your computer.
+Window break-ins can be a crime of opportunity.
+Someone is walking by, sees a laptop in the window, breaks it with a rock, and runs off with your computer.
 If a burglar wants to enter a roller shutter they will need tools.
 They need a crowbar, power tools or some other specific tool to break in.
 A bat won’t do it.
 A knife won’t do it.

 2. Windows Let the Light Shine